Thai limes, or makrut

 20. Citrus in Pots Need Periodic Root Pruning

-I know when my Thai limes trees are due for a serious prune, top and bottom, when they seem very top-heavy and when their pots dry out much faster than in the previous year.
+I know when my Thai limes trees are due for a serious prune when they seem very top-heavy and when their pots dry out much faster than in the previous year.

-To prune the roots pull the whole tree gently out of the pot (see how I did it for our fig tree), lay it on its side, trim about two inches off the rootball all around, and repot with fresh potting soil and bark.
+To prune the roots pull the whole tree gently out of the pot (see how I did it for our fig tree), lay it on its side, trim one to two inches off the rootball all around, and repot with fresh potting soil and bark.
 Water at once.

-The branches must be pruned at the same time, to reduce shock (suddenly there are fewer roots to deliver moisture and nutrients to the leaves) and to manage the size of the tree, of course.
-I cut them back by one third.
-There is an art to it and it helps if someone experienced can guide you the first time you do it.
-Otherwise, always prune at an angle right above a leaf or where another branch joins the one you are removing.
+The branches must be pruned lightly at the same time, to reduce shock (suddenly there are fewer roots to deliver moisture and nutrients to the leaves) and to manage the size of the tree, of course.
+I cut them back by about a quarter, or less.
+Always prune at an angle right above a leaf or where another branch joins the one you are removing.
 Use proper pruning shears (they shear, rather than squeeze, the branch).
 I like Felcos.

 Signs that you need to repot your citrus tree:

-The branches must be pruned at the same time, to reduce shock (suddenly there are fewer roots to deliver moisture and nutrients to the leaves) and to manage the size of the tree, of course.
-I cut them back by one third.
-There is an art to it and it helps if someone experienced can guide you the first time you do it.
-Otherwise, always prune at an angle right above a leaf or where another branch joins the one you are removing.
+The branches must be pruned lightly at the same time, to reduce shock (suddenly there are fewer roots to deliver moisture and nutrients to the leaves) and to manage the size of the tree, of course.
+I cut them back by about a quarter, or less.
+Always prune at an angle right above a leaf or where another branch joins the one you are removing.
 Use proper pruning shears (they shear, rather than squeeze, the branch).
 I like Felcos.

 Signs that you need to repot your citrus tree: